Air Conditioner Repair Checklist

 - The first step is checking your air filter.
 Replace it if it’s dusty.

-- Then make sure the vents are free across your residence.
+- Make sure the vents are open across your residence.

 - If you’re still not receiving sufficient cold air, you should have your ducts inspected by a pro like Bishop Heating & Air Conditioning.
 Your duct system may need to be serviced or reconnected in difficult areas like your attic, basement or crawl space.